urza/cln/README.md

 | 10_000 ppm  | 1%  |

 ## ✨ amount in sats
 Millisatoshis are annoying.
-Luckily in most places when working with lightning-cli you can provide amount as sats or even btc using "sat" or "btc" suffix.
+Luckily in most places when working with lightning-cli you can provide amount as sats or even btc using "sat" or "btc" suffix. <br/>
-For example:
+For example:<br/>
 `cln invoice 50000sat label_test_77 description_test`